pbfrandsen/SPIN_workshop/05_Repeatmodeling.md

 cp *.bed ~/compute/
 ```

 The hard-masked and soft-masked genomes are in a different folder.
-Move into *RepeatMasker.
-View the first few lines of each file using head <filename>.
+Move into `*RepeatMasker`.
+View the first few lines of each file using `head <filename>`.
 Which file is hard-masked?
 Which is soft-masked?

 Now we'll look at the intersect between heavy-chain fibroin and our estimated transposable elements.
-For this we need a .gff file with coordinates for h-fibroin.
+For this we need a `.gff` file with coordinates for h-fibroin.
 You'll find that in the shared folder, copy it into your personal directory:

 ```bash
 mv ~/compute/
 cp /home/youruserid/fsl_groups/fslg_pws472/compute/spin-workshop/Arcto-hfib.gff .
 ```

-Deactivate the earlgrey environment and activate bedops to convert Arcto-hfib.gff to .bed:
+Deactivate the `earlgrey` environment and activate bedops to convert `Arcto-hfib.gff` to `.bed`:

 ```bash
 conda deactivate